Accenture/openathon-2019-angular/lab-02/README.md

 # Lab 02 - Angular Basics
 ## Objectives and Outcomes
 This lab offers a quick introduction to Angular directives.
-Beside we'll look at how to display data from our components and allow the user to interact with the application throught an event.
+Beside we'll look at how to display data from our components and allow the user to interact with the application through an event.

 * Work with structural directives
 * Use different data binding methods - data flow from component to template